 According to the Public Staff, DENC has contracted for and banked sufficient resources to meet the REPS requirements of N.C.
 Gen. Stat. §§ 62-133.8(b) and (c) through 2019 for itself and for the Town of Windsor (Windsor), for which it provides REPS compliance services.
 DENC has contracted for and banked sufficient resources to meet the REPS requirement of N.C.
 Gen. Stat. § 62-133.8(d) as well.
 DENC plans to use EE and purchased RECs to meet the general REPS requirements of N.C.
 Gen. Stat. §§ 62-133.8(b) and (c) for itself and indicated that it may also use Company generated RECs.
 For Windsor's general REPS requirement, DENC will use out-of-state wind RECs, in-state biomass and solar RECs, and Windsor's SEPA allocation.
-For the solar set-aside, DENC plans to purchase in-state and out-of-state solar RECs for itself and Windsor.
-DENC will rely on out-of-state RECs to meet its compliance requirements, as allowed by N.C.
-Gen. Stat § 62-133.8(b)(2)(e), but will obtain in-state RECs to meet Windsor's 75% in-state requirement.
-Its total costs are the same as its incremental costs because, unlike DEC and DEP, it currently plans to purchase only unbundled RECs, rather than RECs that are bundled with renewable electric energy, to meet its REPS requirements.
+For the solar set-aside, DENC plans to purchase in-state RECs to meet its compliance requirements, as allowed by

-&lt;sup>89 See Joint Notice of Transfer, Request for Approval of Certificates of Public Convenience and Necessity, Request for Accounting Order and Request for Declaratory Ruling, filed on July 5, 2018, by DEC, Northbrook Carolina Hydro II, LLC, and Northbrook Tuxedo, LLC, in Docket Nos.
+&lt;sup>90 See Joint Notice of Transfer, Request for Approval of Certificates of Public Convenience and Necessity, Request for Accounting Order and Request for Declaratory Ruling, filed on July 5, 2018, by DEC, Northbrook Carolina Hydro II, LLC, and Northbrook Tuxedo, LLC, in Docket Nos.
 E-7, Sub 1181, SP-12478, Sub 0, and SP-12479, Sub 0.